Tezu

 Tezu is a census town and the headquarters of Lohit district in the Indian state of Arunachal Pradesh.
 It is the fifth largest town in Arunachal Pradesh and one of its most developed.

 Tezu is one of the 60 constituencies of Legislative Assembly of Arunachal Pradesh.
-The current MLA (May 2019) of Tezu constituency is Karikho Kri.
-He is an independent candidate.
+The current MLA (2024) of Tezu constituency is Mahesh Chai, who defeated NPEP'S Karikho Kri with 2805 votes in the 2024 general election.